cnojima/vscode-extension-readable-indent/README.md

   * left-justfied indent: `ctrl-i ctrl-a`
   * center-justified indent: `ctrl-shift-b`

-## Extension Settings

-This extension contributes the following settings:

-* `readableIndent.alphabetize`: set to `true` to alpha-order the snippet being readable-indented.

 ## Known Issues

 Due to conflicting prioritization of whitespace between left & center-justified readable-indentation, toggling between the two will incrementally further indent the snippet.
 The workaround is to undo the readable-indent before trying the other.

-Readable indent will use the first found instance of a pivot char (`=` or `:`).
-In some sequences, this is incorrect.
-TODO: detect if first found instance is in a sub-scope of the string (quotes, parens, etc.)

 Obviously this indentation is conflicted with OOTB rules for `prettier`.
 Pedagogy is out of scope for this extension ;).